plone/training/deployment/opsworks/running.rst

 Any of those attributes can be customized via the Stack Custom JSON.
 For example, the ``nginx_plone["additional_configuration"]`` and ``nginx_plone["additional_servers"]``
-may be the most generically useful items for front end configuration.
+may be the most generically useful items for frontend configuration.

 The recipes and example buildout also include optional support for running and configuring a Solr search server and setting up a Celery task queue for running asynchronous jobs using collective.celery.